 Norbreck Farm is a modern, high tech dairy farm located in Cockerham, Lancaster, UK.
 Active across the dairy value chain, Norbreck Genetics and farming operation applies its experience in cropping, feed, feeding, nutrition, dairy cows, genetics, reproduction, breeding, milking, farm management and herd managemen, in a complimentary manner to address our clients’ needs.

-Central to our success on the farm is the team who work hard to make our cows happy, led by farm team Nick Haigh, Sally Nicholson, Gavin Hill and Charlotte Walling supported by a reliable part time team of staff.
+Central to our success on the farm is the team who work hard to make our cows happy, led by farm team Nick Haigh, Cameron Coates and Charlotte Walling supported by a reliable part time team of staff.

 We have a very clear mission that guide our principles and daily activity to ensure great outcomes for our people and our cattle: